Coping with Bereavement

 •Loss of appetite.

 Many people get help and support from family or friends.
-But family members often are affected by their own grief making sharing very difficult.
+But family members often are affected by their own grief making sharing difficult.
 In those circumstances a counsellor or bereavement support worker can, for a time, provide the help that is needed.
 Impartial, experienced and skilled support.
 Bereavement support services offer just this type of help.

 Some points to keep in mind: